Trimontium (Newstead): Site archaeology

 The earliest modern reference to the archaeological significance of Trimontium stems from finds uncovered during mid-Victorian railway cutting works as part of the Waverley Line construction in 1846.
 As land to the east of the village of Newstead was worked, finds from pits full of Roman artefacts were uncovered.

 Excavations by James Curle between February 1905 and September 1910 began the first exploration of the site, making many findings.
-These include foundations of successive forts described earlier, which throw much light on the character of this site, an unparalleled collection of Roman armour, including ornate cavalry parade (or 'sports') helmets, horse fittings including bronze saddleplates and studded leather chamfrons, numerous artefacts associated with trade and manufacture, building & construction and daily life on the Roman frontier.
+These include foundations of successive forts described earlier, which throw much light on the character of this site, an unparalleled collection of Roman armour, including ornate cavalry parade (or 'sports') helmets, horse fittings including bronze saddleplates and studded leather chamfrons, numerous artefacts associated with trade and manufacture, building and construction, and daily life on the Roman frontier.
 In 1911 Curle published his archaeological findings in 'A Roman Frontier Post and its People'.
-This remarkable volume quickly became a standard reference work, ahead of its time and still the most decisive work published in Scotland covering this period of Roman occupation, expansion and retreat.
+This volume quickly became a standard reference work, ahead of its time and still the most decisive work published in Scotland covering this period of Roman occupation, expansion and retreat.

 Sir Ian Richmond undertook small scale excavations and some re-interpretations of Curle's work in 1947.
-At this time, with the advent and development of aerial photography as a tool in modern archaeological research, Dr J.K.
-St Joseph's work at Trimontium revealed up to nine temporary encampments, evidenced through cropmarkings.
+At this time, with the advent and development of aerial photography as a tool in modern archaeological research, Dr Kenneth St Joseph’s work at Trimontium revealed up to nine temporary encampments, evidenced through cropmarkings.